crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/contributing/hub.md

 ### How?

 To have your parser/scenario published on the Hub, simply [open a new issue on the Hub](https://github.com/crowdsecurity/hub/issues/new), requesting "parser/scenario inclusion".
-Configurations will then be reviewed by the team and published directly on the Hub, for everyone to enjoy your contribution!
+Configurations will then be reviewed by the team and published directly on the Hub, for everyone to find and use them!